dcasbeer/my-academic-website/readme_generateRefs.md

         hugo new --kind publication publication/<key-for-new-publication>

     * The key here is the name of the folder keeping in line with the automatic import this would be author-wordFromTitle-year

+🔥 I have had trouble where hugo doesn't seem to respond to fix this you can reset hugo

+    hugo mod clean
+    hugo mod get -u ./...
+(I"m not sure this latter one is needed)

 ### Publication type
 * I have added two different type of publications from the standard that are built in, including the standard ones these are